Rural Areas Lack Services

 Next Steps

-To learn about how Teletherapy works at Brain Tree Therapies, visit the Teletherapy page.
+To learn about how teletherapy works at Brain Tree Therapies, visit the Teletherapy page.

 New and returning patients can schedule an appointment on the Simple Practice patient portal.